chris7444/ansible-docker-ucp/README.md

 Each release of Docker Enterprise Edition contains three technology components – UCP, DTR and the Docker Daemon or Engine.
 It is imperative that the components belonging to the same version are deployed or upgraded together – see Table 20.

 A banner will be displayed on the UI when an update is available for UCP or DTR.
-The admin can start the upgrade process by clicking the link.
+The admin can start the upgrade process by clicking the link shown in Figure 38.

 ![Docker update notification][dockerupdate]
-**Figure 28.** Docker update notification
+**Figure 38.** Docker update notification

 **Table 20.** Docker EE components